marcmarinam/obsidian-fmp/Promotion/Promo Doc.md

 - I have created several hooks and utilities to help my teammates deliver code more easily and with better quality.

 **3 - You look beyond short-term deliverables, helping the team manage their long-term responsibilities.**
 - During the planning of Phase 2 of the FT Remake I made sure that we would be future-proofing the work.
-By carefully picking what data we were storing and how, we made it so future experiments needed little to no work on the backend to enable new jour
+By carefully picking what data we were storing and how, we made it so future experiments needed little to no work on the backend to enable new free trial journeys.

 **4 - You're likely to have ownership of various tools/systems/processes within your team.**
 - Everyone in our team maintains the freemium system, but I am usually the point of contact for big changes.
 These changes include setting up new services within the monorepo, working with pipelines, architectural/design changes, etc.